shopsys/shopsys/docs/installation/installation-using-docker-windows-10.md

 #### Option 1

-In the case you want to start demo of the application as fast as possible, you can simply execute the installation script and that is all:
+In case you want to start a demo of the application as fast as possible, you can execute the installation script, and that is all:

 ```
 ./scripts/install.sh
 ```

-Select `Linux or Windows with WSL 2` from list of operating systems as you are installing it in `Debian`.
+Select `Linux or Windows with WSL 2` from the list of operating systems as you are installing it in `Debian`.

 After the script is finished with installing the application, you can skip all the other steps and see [the last chapter of Application Setup Guide](./installation-using-docker-application-setup.md#2-see-it-in-your-browser) to get all the important information you might need right after the installation.